Firo (cryptocurrency): Mining

 Firo implemented the MTP algorithm in December 2018.
 Using video cards, mining Firo can be more profitable than mining ethereum.
-Nvidia GeForce RTX 3080 Ti is able to churn out 6 to 6.5 Mhash/s of hash rate, earning about US$5 dollars per day.
+Nvidia GeForce RTX 3080 Ti is able to churn out 6 to 6.5 Mhash/s of hash rate, earning about US$5 per day.
 Meanwhile, GeForce RTX 3080 is only able to churn out 5.
 3 Mhash/s on this cryptocurrency.
 The algorithm has been changed to FiroPoW on October 26, 2021.

 Regulatory responses

 In February 2021, Thailand Securities and Exchange Commission (SEC) mooted an idea of banning privacy coins from exchanges.
 Poramin Insom argued that such ban lacks rationale and clarity because all cryptocurrencies including bitcoin have some privacy features in it.
 Besides, exchanges can easily track customers' details by using Know-Your-Customer (KYC) and Anti-money laundering (AML) procedures.
+In September 2022, Seychelles-based cryptocurrency exchange Huobi delisted Firo because of financial regulations.

 Price and volatility

-In October 2018, Firo was ranked top 25, with fully diluted market capitalisation of US$194,506,940 dollars.
+In October 2018, Firo was ranked top 25, with fully diluted market capitalisation of US$194,506,940.
 Firo had an all-time high price of US$170 per coin in 2017–2018.
-In February 2020, Firo price dropped to US$3 to US$5 dollars per coin.
+In February 2020, Firo price dropped to US$3 to US$5 per coin.
 Firo was priced at US$7.5 in September 2021.